deepskystacker/DSS/Installers/README.txt

-﻿Welcome to DeepSkyStacker 5.1.0 Beta 2
+﻿Welcome to DeepSkyStacker 5.1.0 Beta 3

 This release is the start of the process of converting the code to Qt so that it can be ported to platforms other than Windows.
 Only 64 bit versions of Windows 10 and later are supported in this release.

-The translation of messages and the UI should now be complete.

 Here are the main changes that were made for DeepSkyStacker 5.1.0: